marcoturi/ionic-boilerplate/README.md

 - Optionally you can use Git flow (ref: http://danielkummer.github.io/git-flow-cheatsheet/)
 - If you want to bump the changelog, run "npm run release"
 - You should consider to write a shortcut in .bashrc for the following commands<br>
+- This repo has mirror in gitlab for CI (https://gitlab.com/marco_turi/ionic2-boilerplate) after every push on master you will get automaticly an .apk generated from CI.
 **Workflow:**<br>
 ```
 git add .